The anti-spherical category: Parabolic Kazhdan-Lusztig polynomials

 \subsection{Parabolic subgroups}

-Consider $I\subset S$ an arbitrary subset and $W_I$ its corresponding Coxeter group.
+Consider $I\subset S$ an arbitrary subset and $W_I$ its corresponding Coxeter group, which identifies naturally as a subgroup of $W$.
 We say that $W_I$ is the \emph{parabolic subgroup} corresponding to $I$.
 We say that a sequence $\underline{w}$ of elements in $S$ is an $I$-\emph{sequence} if it starts with some element $s\in I$.

 We denote by $^I W\subseteq W$ the set of minimal coset representatives in $W_I \setminus W.$ The following two descriptions of this set will be useful for us:

 \begin{Eg} Let $W$ be the symmetric group $W=S_{8}$ with simple reflections $s_1, s_2,\ldots, s_7.$ For simplicity we will just denote $s_k$ by $k$, so by $343$ we mean the element $s_3s_4s_3\in W$.
 Let us define the set We define in the same way the set $\underrightarrow{k\ldots 321}$ for any natural number $k$.
 The order of this set is $k+1$.